dror27/dk-shack/vol2/songs/en/Bowl of Trix.md

-# Bowl of Trix
+# Bowl Of Trix

 The knife was sharp\
 The cut deep, deep enough\
 But no blood\
-No gushing of any kind,\
+No gushing of any kind\
 No hearts were damaged\
-In this crushing of kind\
+In this crushing of my kind\
 \
 But still, I got a free fix\
 A great big bowl of Trix\
-Into heaven agazing I peeked\
+Into heaven a-gazing I peeked\
 Sneak snake by the gate\
 Do animals kill or hate?\
 \